 (re:publica and republica GmbH are not responsible for privately resold tickets and/or the process of reselling.)

-Until today we have never had to reject anyone who has applied to be a re:publica Helping Hand.
-However, if more Helping Hands apply than we actually need, we may have to reject a few applicants.
+Until today we have never had to reject anyone who has applied to be a re:publica volunteer.
+However, if more volunteers apply than we actually need, we may have to reject a few applicants.
 If you do not want to run that risk, purchase a ticket now (and pass it on or resell it later).

 Please note that we will not cover any cancellation fees should you be unable to sell your purchased ticket.

 Children up to and including 15 years of age can enter free of charge.
 We may ask for a photo ID at the entry or accreditation desk.
 At re:publica 2020 we again plan to expand our offerings for parents and young children (e.g. quiet area, children's playground).

 Please note that we recommend younger children to be accompanied by an adult at all times.
 See also "Can I bring an accompanying person to re:publica?".

 Of course!
 The easiest way is buying a regular ticket for your companion.

 re:publica wishes to be accessible for all people, which is why we make an effort to make re:publica as accessible as possible, with low barriers, offering assistance wherever we can.
 Individuals with disabilities may bring an accompanying person to re:publica.
 An accompanying person must not necessarily be specified in your ID.
 Please contact us in advance via ticket (at) re-publica.com stating your ticket number and a brief explanation or evidence of your accompanying person in your ID.
 Please contact us as soon as possible!

 If you bring your child to re:publica it may be possible to receive a special ticket for childcare helpers (e.g. grandparents, parents, close friends).
 Please contact us via ticket (at) re-publica.com no later than